Bookings of 2 nights are accepted only for weekdays (Monday - Friday) between April and September!

 Clean and fresh bed linen and one towel for each guest.

-Parking is free in the streets of District 7 from Friday 20:00 to Monday 8am.
+Parking is free of charge in the streets of District 7 from Friday 20:00 to Monday 8am.

 |Size||Sleeps up to 4, 2 bedrooms|